mstksg/inCode/copy/entries/the-baby-paradox.md

 the song lyrics.

-Essentially this means that for _any_ binary relationship `Loves x y`, _if_ that relationship follows these axioms, it _must_ be true that `me` is `baby`.
+Essentially this means that for _any_ binary relationship `Loves x y`, _if_ that relationship follows these axioms, it _must_ be true that me is baby.
 No matter what that relationship actually _is_, concretely.

-However, it might be fun to play around with what this might look like in concrete realizations of love, me, and baby.
+That being said, it might be fun to play around with what this might look like in concrete realizations of love, me, and my baby.

-We could imagine that Love is completely mundane, and can be created between any two inputs without any extra required data or constraints --- essentially, a `Proxy` between two phantoms:
+First, we could imagine that Love is completely mundane, and can be created between any two operands without any extra required data or constraints --- essentially, a `Proxy` between two phantoms:

 ```haskell
 data Love a b = Love